bearlikelion/arneman.me/content/projects/cube3.md

 ---
 title: "Cube3"
 date: 2019-04-11T11:00:49-04:00
-description: Cube3 (Cube^Cubed) is a game created for the 8 Bits to Infinity's Two Button Jam
+description: Cube3 is a game created for the 8 Bits to Infinity's Two Button Jam
 ---

+![Cube3 Screenshot](/images/cube3.png)

 # Cube3

-![Cube3 Screenshot](/images/cube3.png)

 **Play in your browser or download it [here](https://bearlikelion.itch.io/cube3)!**